A Florida Slip and Fall Lawyer Evaluates Actual Cases of Trip and Fall Injuries

 When a person is injured in a trip-and-fall accident, there is nothing that will guarantee an award of any amount, let alone a substantial award.
 Many personal injury attorneys have developed the ability to estimate if value exists in these types of cases.
-But this can only be done if the attorney has all the details and they are an honest representation of the slip-and-fall incident.
+But this can only be done if the attorney has all the details and they are provided with an honest representation of the slip-and-fall incident.

 Personal injury attorneys use their experience from past cases to get an initial idea of what the value of a slip-and-fall case might be.
 This is determined in the initial consultation with a potential client.
 It is during this meeting that an attorney and an injured victim sit down to discuss the details of what happened and work through all the possible avenues and options.
 During this consultation, it is important that the potential plaintiff be truthful in the facts surrounding the accident.
 It only hinders the potential case if facts are missed, truths are embellished, or if important details are left out.